UPDATE: For the year 2020, Medicaid plans will follow the same requirements and application methods.

 Before filling out the Medicaid benefits eligibility form, several pieces of information must be readily accessible.
 Needed information includes the following: Social Security Numbers or document numbers for legal immigrants; the dates of birth for each Medicaid applicant; income and employer information for each person in the family who earns an income; policy numbers from any current health insurance coverage and any information about job-related health insurance options available to the applicant and the applicant’s family.

 Medicaid benefits eligibility may also be determined in-person at a local Mississippi Division of Medicaid office.
-Applicants may also contact Medicaid’s Office of Eligibility by telephone to request a printed application by mail.
+Applicants may also contact Medicaid’s Office of Eligibility by telephone to request a printed form by mail to complete the application process through this method.